aws-samples/lambda-refarch-fileprocessing/PIPELINE-README.md

 ### Build

-In order to run our SAM build and SAM package commands we are using the fully managed continuous integration service [CodeBuild](https://aws.amazon.com/codebuild/) CodeBuild allows us to perform a sequence of commands that we define in the [BuildSpec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file that will execute inside the [build environment](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) we define using a docker container.
+In order to run our SAM build and SAM package commands we are using [CodeBuild](https://aws.amazon.com/codebuild/), a fully managed continuous integration service .
+Codebuild allows us to perform a sequence of commands that we define in the [BuildSpec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file that will execute inside the [build environment](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) we define using a docker container.
 For this project we are using the Amazon Linux 2 version 1.0 container with Python 3.7.

 Within the buildspec.yml we are: